0xsksingh/CrossChain-Dchain-Bridge/README.md

 ## Customization

-See [CUSTOMIZE.md](./CUSTOMIZE.md) for details about adjusting the tokens and branding of this app.
+See [CUSTOMIZE.md](./CUSTOMIZE.md) for details about adjusting the tokens and branding of this dchain app.

 ## Development